the78mole/BTHomeV2-Arduino/README.md

 - requires no connection.
 - is fast to send, only taking a few milliseconds.
 - the wake, sense, send, sleep cycle can be less than a second
+- can be debugged using a BLE scanner on your phone

 Wifi is
 - slow to connect,
 - requires handshakes and IP resolutions
 - uses MUCH more power

+Zigbee / ZWave
+- Very cool technologies
+- Harder to develop (maybe there is something like this?)
+- Can't debug using a phone

 ## Supported Platforms